 Manufacturers add TDCPP to foam and latex (along with resins and polymers).
-This makes it of particular concern to parents who want to minimize their baby’s exposure to flame retardants via crib mattresses, car seats, and elsewhere.
+This makes it of particular concern to parents who want to minimize their baby’s exposure to flame retardants via crib and pack and play mattresses, car seats, and elsewhere.

 Despite its widespread use in baby products made from polyurethane foam, evidence suggest TDCPP is a developmental neurotoxicant and a probable carcinogen, as well as an endocrine disruptor and reproductive toxicant.

 Furthermore, studies have shown it is widely present “in dust from homes, offices, and automobiles.”

 TCPP is a different chemical flame retardant.
 Structurally, it’s similar to TDCPP.
 However, TCPP is much newer.
 As such, less is known about it.
 Current research has identified TCPP as a possible carcinogen, and shown it accumulates in the liver and kidneys.

 Firemaster® 550 is a proprietary flame retardant mixture.
 It contains both brominated and organophosphorous flame retardant chemicals.

 While little is known about Firemaster® 550’s health impacts, a study from Duke University and NC State found it is an endocrine disruptor, that components of it bioaccumulate in animal subjects, that it crosses the placenta during pregnancy and can accumulate in breast milk.

 The flame-retardant mixture known as “Firemaster 550” is an endocrine disruptor that causes extreme weight gain, early onset of puberty and cardiovascular health effects in lab animalsNC State University